 Penalties for a Battery Charge

-A charge of simple battery has similar consequences as that of simple assault, which include a fine of up to $2,000 and up to six months in jail.
-A conviction for a charge of felony aggravated battery causing serious bodily injury can be punishable with a fine of up to $10,000 and up to four years in state prison.
+A charge of simple battery has similar consequences as that of simple assault, including a fine of up to $2,000 and up to six months in jail.
+A conviction for felony aggravated battery causing serious bodily injury can be punishable with a fine of up to $10,000 and up to four years in state prison.

-With both assault and battery, the charges are different and more severe if the actions are against a peace officer such as EMTs, police officers, and correctional officers.
-In some instances, the charges can double in severity.
+With both assault and battery, the charges are more severe if the actions are against a peace officer, such as an EMT, police officer, or correctional officer.
+In some instances, the penalties double in severity.

-Since the laws around assault and battery can be complicated and very situation-specific, you want to speak to a criminal defense attorney as soon as possible.
-You do not want to lose the chance of having your charges reduced or dismissed by making a statement that hurts you or by going to court on your own.
+Since the laws around assault and battery can be complicated and very situation-specific, you should speak to one of our lawyers as soon as possible.
+You don’t want to lose the chance of having your charges reduced or dismissed by making a statement that hurts your case or by going to court on your own.

 Complete a Free Case Evaluation form now